On this page

 A UUID of a test user created on your SCIM server. randomUserEmail Runscope300Hfluaklab151@example.com

-Sharing test results from Runscope
+Share test results from Runscope

 As you refine your SCIM implementation, you can share API test results with your teammates or with people outside of your organization:

-- At the top of the test result, Change the Private | Shareable toggle from Private to Shareable.
+- At the top of the test result, change the Private | Shareable toggle from Private to Shareable.

 https://www.runscope.com/radar/abcdefghijkl/m01nopq2-3456-7r8s-9012-t34567uvw890/history/123ef4gh-i567-89j0-1k2l-3m4n5o678901

 .
-The test results can be viewed in detail, but the test can't be edited or re-run by people outside of your team.
+The test results can be viewed in detail, but the test can't be edited or rerun by people outside of your team.

 Next steps